bradford-halter/Calculator/README.md

 # Calculator
 Assignment meant to calculate an input string.
-Start by running main
+This can be run from the test function to see relevant tests, or from the main method where individual inputs can be run.